List of English monarchs: House of Blois (1135–1154)

 King Stephen appointed his son, Eustace IV, Count of Boulogne as co-King on 6 April 1152, to guarantee succession (as was the French — but not English — custom).
 Pope Eugene III would not agree to this, and Eustace was not crowned.
 Eustace died the next year during his father's lifetime and so did not become king in his own right.

 House of Plantagenet (1154–1485)

 The House of Plantagenet takes its name from Geoffrey Plantagenet, Count of Anjou, husband of Empress Matilda and father of Henry II.
 The name Plantagenet itself was unknown as a family name per se until Richard of York adopted it as his family name in the 15th century.
 It has since been retroactively applied to English monarchs from Henry II onward.
-It is common among modern historians to refer to Henry II and his sons as the "Angevins" due to their vast continental empire, and most of the Angevin kings before John spent more time in their continental possessions than in England.
+It is common among modern historians to refer to Henry II and his sons as the "Angevins" because of their vast continental empire and because most Angevin kings before John spent more time in their continental possessions than in England.